SabinaWinehouse/web_project_4/README.md

 # Project 8: Around The U.S.

-## This is the seventh project of the Web Development program at Practicum by Yandex.
+## This is the 8 project of the Web Development program at Practicum by Yandex.
 It was created using HTML, JavaScript and CSS, based on the design brief.

 ### Project features
 Semantic HTML5